Majengo, Nairobi

-Majengo is a slum in Nairobi Kenya.
-It is approximately 3km from Nairobi CBD and next Gikomba Market.
-Majengo makes part of Pumwani ward; which is in the larger Kamukunji sub-county, one of the sub-counties of Nairobi City County.
-Majengo also host the headquarters for Kamukunji Constituency.
+Majengo is a slum in the Pumwani area of Nairobi.
+In 2019, it had a population of 17,645, and a population density of 51,692/km2.
+It is approximately 3 km from Nairobi central business district, and next to Gikomba Market.
+Majengo forms part of Pumwani ward; which is in the larger Kamukunji sub-county of Nairobi City County.
+Majengo also hosts the headquarters for Kamukunji Constituency.

 Majengo has 5 villages : Mashimoni, Sofia, Bash/Highrise, Kitui village, Digo and Katanga.

-The major roads cutting through the settlement are, Digo Road, Lumbwa street, Meru Road, Lamu Road and Munyema street.
+The major roads cutting through the settlement are, Digo Road, Lumbwa Street, Meru Road, Lamu Road and Munyema Street.

 It existed in the 1920s already.